 We commenced the process of assessing the risk of modern slavery in our supply chains in FY20 by initiating a desktop review of Tier 1 suppliers.
+We collate and assess the review data to build a modern slavery and human rights risk profile for each supplier.

-In FY21, FY22 and FY23 we continued this process using our existing data and tools.
-We also engaged a third-party provider, Ethixbase, and use their platform to facilitate the sending of modern slavery questionnaires to existing and new suppliers, asking suppliers about their approaches and measures to prevent and mitigate instances of modern slavery and human rights abuses in their operations and supply chains.
+We engaged a third-party provider, Ethixbase, and use their platform to facilitate the sending of modern slavery questionnaires to existing and new suppliers.
+We ask suppliers about their approaches, procedures, and measures to identify, address, prevent and mitigate instances of modern slavery and human rights abuses in their operations and supply chains.